 There are lots of options when it comes to choosing screencasting software.
-We've listed some suggestions below, but there are other solutions out there that will work just as well.
-All you need is a way to easily record your screen, and download the finished video as an .MP4 or .FLV.
+We have listed some suggestions below, but there are other solutions out there that will work just as well.
+All you need is a way to easily record your screen and download the finished video as an .MP4 or .FLV.

 Offline - Windows